felippe-regazio/logflake/README.md

 const logger = require('logflake');
 const log = logger({ logDir: './logs/', alwaysSave: true });

-// this log message wont be saved log('Will be saved A');
+// this log message will be saved 1 time log('Will be saved A');

-// this log message wont be saved 1 time log('Will be saved B').save();
+// this log message will be saved 1 time log('Will be saved B').save();

 // this log will be saved 2 times, one